A Digital Nomad Guide to New York

 You will never be bored in New York but it can be an overwhelming place to live.
 Personally, I could not see myself staying there for a long period of time but for city lovers, it’s definitely a place where you have to live at least once in your life.
 It’s truly a magical city and you never know quite what to expect from it.
 The fact that New York is idealised so much by so many people around the world is proof that there is just something special about this city that you can’t find anywhere else.

-Places to Work in New York
+Work in New York

 New York is the city of coffee shops and you’ll pretty much never run out of places to work here.
 There is such a large selection of cafes and restaurants with wifi that it can be almost overwhelming to choose one.
 Take some time to find your favourite spots and people-watch while you work.